 University of Southern California Los Angeles, California

-Professor of Research in Biological Sciences Deputy Director, Convergent Science Institute in Cancer, USC Michelson Center for Convergent Bioscience University of Southern California Los Angeles, California
+Professor of Research in Biological Sciences Deputy Director, Convergent Science Institute in Cancer USC Michelson Center for Convergent Bioscience

 Liquid biopsy, a blood test that detects cancer cells and other tumor-associated factors, is a promising, less-invasive alternative to tumor biopsy.
-In addition to more readily providing information about a patients’ cancer, its minimally invasive nature means several samples can be taken over time.
-This could allow for clinicians to have real-time data on a tumor’s response to therapy, informing treatment decisions and potentially revolutionizing the way cancer is managed.
+In addition to more readily providing information about a patient’s cancer, its minimally invasive nature means several samples can be taken over time.
+This would allow clinicians to have real-time data on a tumor’s response to therapy, informing treatment decisions and potentially revolutionize the way cancer is managed.
 Liquid biopsies are not currently available for widespread clinical applications, but Drs.
-Hicks, Kuhn, and their teams are pushing this new technology to expand the scope of what information can be derived from patient blood and exploring its potential in early detection as well as predicting cancer progression and recurrence.
+Hicks and Kuhn and their teams are pushing this new technology to expand the scope of what information can be derived from patient blood and exploring its potential in early detection as well as predicting cancer progression and recurrence.

 Dr. Hicks has recently joined the newly formed Institute for Convergent Science at the University of Southern California in 2015 and will split his appointment between USC and Cold Spring Harbor for the next academic year.
 His career has been split between academics and the biotechnology industry, co-founding several successful companies, and co-authoring over 100 research publications and 8 patent applications.